-- Balance includes shares eligible for the early exercise provision provided by the equity incentive plan.
+Balance includes shares eligible for the early exercise provision provided by the equity incentive plan.
 Shares acquired upon early exercise that have not fully vested may be subject to repurchase by the Company until they vest in accordance with the vesting schedule applicable to the underlying option.
 All option grants have a ten year term from the date of grant and vest such that 25% are vested one year after the vesting commencement date and 1/48th vest on the first day of each calendar month thereafter until all options are fully vested on the first day of the 48th month after the vesting commencement date.
-Unless specified otherwise, the vesting commencement date is equal to the grant date. - Mr. Schroeder early exercised 250,000 shares of our common stock in 2005 from option awards granted in 2004 and 2005 which are excluded from this table.
-As these shares were early exercised, they are subject to repurchase by the Company until they vest in accordance with the vesting schedule applicable to the underlying options.
-During 2007, 62,500 of these shares vested at various times during the year.
-As of December 31, 2007, 66,407 of the shares early exercised remain unvested, of which 62,500 are expected to vest in 2008 and 3,907 in 2009.
-The market value of these unvested shares, based upon the closing price of our common stock on December 31, 2007, was \$986,808. - Mr. LaRue early exercised 11,000 shares of our common stock in 2006 from an option award granted in 2005 which are excluded from this table.
-As these shares were early exercised, they are subject to repurchase by the Company until they vest in accordance with the vesting schedule applicable to the underlying option.
-During 2007, 2,750 of these shares vested at various time during the year.
-As of December 31, 2007, 4,813 of the shares early exercised remain unvested, of which 2,750 are expected to vest in 2008 and 2,063 in 2009.
-The market value of these unvested shares, based upon the closing price of our common stock on December 31, 2007, was \$71,521.
+Unless specified otherwise, the vesting commencement date is equal to the grant date.

-- The vesting commencement date for the option is February 22, 2006, which was date of the Company's annual performance review. - The vesting commencement date for the option is June 1, 2006, which was Mr. LaRue's hire date. - The vesting commencement date for the option is September 3, 2004, which was the date the board approved the Company's option grant guidelines.
+Mr. Schroeder early exercised 250,000 shares of our common stock in 2005 from option awards granted in 2004 and 2005 which are excluded from this table.
+As these shares were early exercised, (2) they are subject to repurchase by the Company until they vest in accordance with the vesting schedule applicable to the underlying options.
+During 2008, 50,782 of these shares vested at various times during the year.
+As of December 31, 2008, 15,625 of the shares early exercised remain unvested and are expected to vest in 2009.
+The market value of these unvested shares, based upon the closing price of our common stock on December 31, 2008, was \$112,969.
+Mr. LaRue early exercised 11,000 shares of our common stock in 2006 from an option award granted in 2005 which are excluded from this table.
+As these shares were early exercised, they are (3) subject to repurchase by the Company until they vest in accordance with the vesting schedule applicable to the underlying option.
+During 2008, 2,750 of these shares vested at various time during the year.
+As of December 31, 2008, 2,063 of the shares early exercised remain unvested and are expected to vest in 2009.
+The market value of these unvested shares, based upon the closing price of our common stock on December 31, 2008, was \$14,915.
+The vesting commencement date for the option is February 22, 2006, which was date of the Company's annual performance review.
+The vesting commencement date for the option is June 1, 2006, which was Mr. LaRue's hire date.
+The vesting commencement date for the option is September 3, 2004, which was the date the board approved the Company's option grant guidelines.